-Records will be maintained in the Recruitment Applicant Tracking System of the age, race, gender, sexual orientation, marital status, and disability of successful job applicants and existing employees.
+Human Resources will maintain records of the age, race, gender, sexual orientation, marital status, and disability of job applicants and existing employees.
 However, it is the responsibility of managers to apply this policy at local level.
-Any patterns of under representation (for example, where one gender or race appears to have a consistently reduced chance of promotion)

-should be fully investigated in conjunction with Human Resources, and any discriminatory practices identified and eliminated.
+Any patterns of under representation (for example, where one gender or race appears to have a consistently reduced chance of promotion) should be fully investigated in conjunction with Human Resources, and any discriminatory practices identified and eliminated.